qianyisun/Machine-Learning-HW/HW 3/Homework-3.md

 ![](Homework-3_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-erpret the resulting figures and select a suitable value for the tuning parameter.
+# Interpret the resulting figures and select a suitable value for the tuning parameter.

-We can find that with the increase of ‘k’ in kNN, the CV-estimated test error, to some extent, decreases.
-When k is 14, the CV-estimated test error is minimal.
-However, with the increase of ‘k’ in kNN, the model’s bias is increased and its variance is decreased.
-Thus, for trade\_off prinpal, k is 10 that might be a suitable value for the tuning parameter.
-Because when k is 10, the model complexity is not so high and its test error is small.
+We all know that as k increases, the bias of the estimator will also increase and its variance will decrease.
+From the graph, we can find that when ‘k’ in kNN is between 1 and 14 with the increase of ‘k’ in kNN, the CV-estimated test error, to some extent, decreases.
+I think the good choice will be the minimal test error.
+Thus when k = 14, that might be a good choice.
+But if we want to decide the k value by “one standard error” rule, I think another suitable value will be 22 for k value.
+The one standard error can help us find a model which can perfrom well in different test dataset if we randomly choose.